About This Chapter

 38. What Is Community Policing? - Definition, History & Strategies

-After you complete this lesson, you will understand how the method of community policing works.
-Moreover, you will understand the history and the strategies involved in the philosophy of community policing.
+After you complete this lesson, you should know more about how the method of community policing works.
+Moreover, you should understand the history and the strategies involved in the philosophy of community policing.

 39. What Is Criminal Justice? - Definition, Fields & Theories